Georgia STEM Day / May 7, 2021

 A Celebration of Science, Technology, Engineering, and Math in Georgia

 Georgia STEM Day is a day for schools, educators, students, and companies to engage in activities involving science, technology, engineering, and math (STEM).
-By celebrating Georgia STEM Day on May 5, 2017, you are helping to raise awareness of the importance of STEM in our state.
-Join the thousands of teachers, schools, and districts that have already registered to participate in this STEM celebration by clicking the register button below!
+By celebrating Georgia STEM Day 2021, you will be helping to raise awareness of the importance of STEM in our state.

 Frequently Asked Questions